sebjulliand/speaker/An IBM i developer's journey in the land of VS Code/README.md

 [Click here to install it](vscode:extension/HalcyonTechLtd.ibm-i-development-pack)

-# 2. Open the walkthroughs
+# 2. Open the Code for IBM i walkthroughs
 There are 6 walkthroughs that are provided by Code for IBM i to help you get started with IBM i development within VS Code.

 To open a walkthrough, follow these steps